AgentUser01/chowboy-website/README.md

 - **AI-Powered Features**: Nutritional insights, wine pairings, and recipe variations
 - **Cooking Tips & Substitutes**: Expert tips and ingredient substitution suggestions

-## Development

-This project was built with React.

-### Running Locally

-1. Clone the repository
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
-4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser

-### Building for Production

-Run `npm run build` to build the app for production to the `build` folder.

 ## Contact

 For questions about Chowboy, contact us at hello@chowboy.io.